Imagination Tech confident on full year after licensing wins

-LONDON (Reuters) - Imagination Technologies, the British graphics supplier to Apple, said that its royalty growth in the last quarter continued to be strong, which combined with steady licensing, gave it confidence in its outlook.
+LONDON, Sept 17 (Reuters) - Imagination Technologies , the British graphics supplier to Apple, said that its royalty growth in the last quarter continued to be strong, which combined with steady licensing, gave it confidence in its outlook.

 The group was boosted last week by the signing of an multi-year deal with chipmaker MediaTek.
 Its shares reached a three-month high of 349.5 pence on Monday.